 Hay algunos beneficios más de aprender español de esta manera (There are some more benefits to learning Spanish like this), you won’t need to remember grammar!
 Después de todo (After all), if you’ve heard someone say it correctly, and you say the exact same thing, sabes que lo que estás diciendo es correcto (you KNOW what you’re saying is correct).

 Here’s the best news: I (and the other Spring Spanish teachers) have been secretly teaching you Spanish that way… through chunks!

-If you read one of my older articles, where I said “Odio los lunes”, which means “I hate Mondays”, but if literally translated, it would say “I hate THE Mondays”.
+If you watch one of my older videos about the the days of the week in Spanish, where I said “Odio los lunes”, which means “I hate Mondays”, but if literally translated, it would say “I hate THE Mondays”.